HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is an image of the book in action.)

-I need to continue my research on touch sensors.
-But this is the most successful option so far, although I do have some trouble connecting it to different outputs (below).
-Consequently, I need to continue prototyping and conducting research either to polish this option or find alternatives.

 As this method was too problematic to continue with, I went for a more simpler method of just a switch made out of aluminium foil.
 With a fragmented aluminium strip on one side and a piece of aluminium that completes the circuit on the other the side of the page, when the pages are turned it can close the circuit.
 I tested this first with the motor in the record player which worked successfully without any unreliability.
 ![Image](tscode3.PNG)